top of page

 The second insight I have had relates to Robin's call for going beyond gratitude and infusing more reciprocity in all our relationships.
 Reciprocity in Chinese Medicine is related to the Earth Element energetic quality.
 Robin explains reciprocity so well.
 It isn't only about "if I give you, then you will give me back" but rather "when I give you I create a relationship with you".
 The lack of attention to reciprocity in our-day-world has created anonymity and indifference in which reciprocal relationships are often considered more a burden than richness.
 So, "we are called to go beyond cultures of gratitude to once again become cultures of reciprocity".
 In the Chinese Classics that is the Earth Element energetics within us.
 Losing that sense of reciprocity we lose touch with our Earth Element, which we need for grounding and bonding with the place we live in.

 My third insight into timeless and ancient wisdom is about "honourable harvest".
 Harvest is again related to the energy of Earth Element in Chinese medicine and philosophy.
-"Honourable Harvest" is an "exchange of live for life"... yes, their sensitivity whether to animals or plants, was the same.
+"Honourable Harvest" is an "exchange of life for life"... yes, their sensitivity whether to animals or plants, was the same.
 People living in true communion with the Nature knew that all harvest is taking away some form of life.
 Therefore, they were propenced to actions that gave that life back or to "take only what you are given and not what you need".

 I know that ancient Chinese practitioners collected their herbs in the same "honourable" way as Robin describes indigenous Americans did, in order for the herbs to have that pure energy and be granted the Nature's healing potency.
 We practice honourable harvest every day by making choices in our daily consumptions.
-Whenever we buy something new think about the life that's been taken away.
+Whenever we buy something new, think about the life that's been taken away.
 In return, try to give that life back somehow.

 The ancients' way of living was treading so lightly as if "longing to hear the land give thanks for the people in return".
 Wow!
 Do we ever ask ourselves that question?
 Is the Earth actually happy with me living on Her surface?
-Do we realise that with each gift we were born we also hold our responsibilities for that gift?
+Do we realise that for each gift we were born with, we also hold our responsibilities to utlise it well?
 It is the Earth that makes the "paste" of our bodies, the Earth creates our gifts and we have the responsibility to use them to create hers.
 The plants "can't meet their responsibilities unless we meet ours".
 Once we realise that we live in such interdependence with the Nature, we start wondering why we moved so far away from Her.

 It is that consciousness that we need to truly understand our power.
 As if describing the Yin and Yang of Chinese Medicine, Robin quotes: "all powers have two sides, the power to create and the power to destroy.
 We must recognise them both, but invest our gifts on the side of creation".